vatsalmandalia/Airbnb-Listings-Analysis-SQL-Tableau/README.md

 In the listings data, the 'price' field is of TEXT data type and contains a non-numeric character '$'.
 This is treated manually from the 'Modify table' option in 'Edit' menu in DB Browser for SQLite application.

-Data has been scraped on 2022-06-08 from the source.
-Tools employed are DB Browser for SQLite and Tableau Public for visualizing the insights.
+Data has been scraped as on 8th June 2022 from the Inside Airbnb.

+For executing queries to manipulate and mine data, I employ DB Browser for SQLite tool.
+Tableau Public has been utilised to visualize underlying trends and produce impactful dashboards.

 ## Business problems